top of page

 It was bittersweet, as it was our first house together

-We had spent seven wonderful years in this house
+We had seven wonderful years in this house

-Pouring our hearts out into renovating each room
+Pouring our hearts out into renovating every room

 When we first bought this Chicago bungalow